diman84/RAG/README.md

   - **OpenAI** - 2nd and 3rd generation models to be used for search, clustering, etc. (https://platform.openai.com/docs/guides/embeddings/embedding-models).
 Provided via API
   - **Sentence Transformers (a.k.a SBERT)** - state-of-the-art text and image embedding models, applicable for a wide range of tasks, such as *semantic textual similarity*, semantic search, clustering, classification, paraphrase mining, and more with dimentionality up tp 4K (https://sbert.net/)
   - **Cohere** - provides separate embedding model for english and multilingual text via API, that also features *embeddings purpose* parameter for embedding endpoints and has *Classification* endpoint that allows to classify the text based on examples given (https://docs.cohere.com/docs/models#embed)
-  - **Llama 3.\*** - new state-of-the-art generic purpose model from Meta available in 8B, 70B and 405B parameter sizes (https://ollama.com/library/llama3.1)
+  - **Llama Family** - state-of-the-art generic purpose model from Meta available in various parameter sizes (https://www.llama.com/)
   - **Voyage AI** (Anthropic) - embedding model that is offered by *Anthropic*, provides state-of-the-art embedding models and offers customized models for specific industry domains such as finance(`voyage-finance-2`), law (`voyage-law-2`), healthcare and code (`voyage-code-2`).
 Its family has models with up to 1536 dimensions and 16K context size with purpose of text and code retreival (https://docs.anthropic.com/en/docs/build-with-claude/embeddings)
   - **Gemini** - provides embeddings models (`text-embedding-004`) for words, phrases, and sentences(https://ai.google.dev/gemini-api/docs/embeddings)

-While *OpenAI*, *Cohere*, *Voyage AI*, *Gemini* and some other vendors provide embeddings via API, there are also open-source projects that allow to run embeddings on your local machine or in the cloud
+While *OpenAI*, *Cohere*, *Voyage AI*, *Gemini* and some other vendors provide embeddings via inference API, there are also open-source projects that allow to run inference on your local machine or in the cloud
   - **Ollama** - is an open-source project that serves a for running LLMs on your local machine and provides possibility to pull a variaty of models (https://ollama.com/library)
-  - **Hugging Face** - provides a wide range of machine learning models, including embeddings models (https://huggingface.co/models) that can be run on your local machine wih help of libraries or in the cloud via inference API
+  - **Hugging Face** - provides a wide range of open source models, including embeddings models (https://huggingface.co/models) that can be run via inference API with help of HF libraries
+  - **Github Models** - provides a wide range of machine learning models (https://github.com/marketplace/models) that can be used via playground in the browser or run within [VSCode AI Toolkit](https://github.com/microsoft/vscode-ai-toolkit) Extension or CLI

 ### Advanced Indexing Strategies